Petroleum storage certificates

 Storing petrol at home, or at a club/association or similar premises

-You can store up to 30 litres of petrol at non-workplace premises without informing Fife Council as your local petroleum enforcement authority.
+You can store up to 30 litres of petrol at non-workplace premises without informing your local petroleum enforcement authority.

 If you wish to store more than 30 litres of petrol and up to a maximum of 275 litres of petrol at your home or premises, you should notify your local petroleum enforcement authority.
 Please notify us online.

 Further information on storing petrol safely at home is available from HSE

 Tel: 01592 583141 Fax: 01592 583318 Contact Trading Standards online